NOAA-PMEL/OneArgo-Mat/README.md

 This toolbox contains a variety of functions for accessing, processing, and visualizing [Biogeochemical Argo](https://biogeochemical-argo.org) data.
 Functions are designed to be maximally efficient, to provide access to the most up-to-date data available, and to allow for downloading and plotting of those data based on numerous user-defined conditions.

+## QUICK DEMO

+This <a href="Demo.md">sample code</a> shows an example of selecting floats that match geographic and temporal limits and visualizing some of the data.

 ## INSTALLATION AND USE

 This repository can be cloned using the command line or the GitHub Desktop application.
 The files can also be downloaded directly in zipped format.